miguelbper/miguelbper.github.io/_posts/2023-03-22-js-2023-02-twenty-four-seven-four-in-one.md

 Of these, only the `prune` function has a lengthy implementation, so we leave that one for the next section.

 We should `reject` a candidate if there is a cell such that no number in $\\{0,\ldots,7\\}$ could be in that cell or if the current board cannot be filled in such a way that we obtain a connected board.
-Notice that the constraints will be enforced in the `prune` function, which will be implemented such that if a constraint is not met, then some cell will have zero choices available (in this case, we say that the cell is blocked).
+Notice that every constraint (except connectedness) will be enforced in the `prune` function, which will be implemented such that if a constraint is not met, then some cell will have zero choices available (in this case, we say that the cell is blocked).

 {% highlight python %}
 def reject(cm: Choices) -> bool: